Harry and Pola Triandis Doctoral Thesis Award

 Witkin-Okonji Memorial Fund Award

-The W-O Award is used to defray travel expenses to IACCP Congresses.
-The IACCP solicits applications for these funds prior to each Congress.
-Awards are given on the basis of need and contribution to the Congress.
+The W-O Award is may cover travel/registration expenses in case of the bi-annual international IACCP Congresses.
+The IACCP solicits applications for these funds prior to each international Congress.
+For the bi-annual regional conferences a different a Award, the Travel Award is allocated.
+Both Awards are given on the basis of need and contribution to the Congress.

 Honorary Fellows of IACCP